blackberry/WebWorks-Community-APIs/BB10-Cordova/SetLockScreenWallpaper/Readme.md

 ### Including the feature in your application

-This API can be installed from source or from NPM.
-Installation from NPM is done through the following:
+This API can be installed from source:

 	cordova plugin add c:\path\to\plugin